RachMink/AWK-data-analysis/README.md

 <img width="670" alt="Screen Shot 2021-07-29 at 8 34 42 AM" src="https://user-images.githubusercontent.com/82296790/127492544-d19a0bfc-5e88-45c0-99bb-03b96c888f97.png">

 ##### Notes
-please look at comments in script to understand how the script works
+- please look at comments in script to understand how the script works
+- any blank spots in the output file are because these feilds were not specified in the input file